giacomolanciano/PlanningBasedAlignment/README.md

 4. Select "Planning-Based Alignment of Event Logs and Petri Nets" from the list of available plug-ins and click "Start".

-5. As shown in the figure below, the plug-in may ask for the definition of a final marking for the process model (i.e. the token distribution that must be reached for the \emph{replay} of the trace to be terminated), that is needed for the definition of the goal state of the planning problem.
+5. As shown in the figure below, the plug-in may ask for the definition of a final marking for the process model (i.e. the token distribution that must be reached for the *replay* of the trace to be terminated), that is needed for the definition of the goal state of the planning problem.
 The user is allowed to define the marking on its own, or let the program derive it automatically from the process model structure.
 <br><p align="center"><img src="screenshots/final_marking.JPG" width=80%/></p>